 Case Focus Drawer

 Clicking a case's row in the Service Console opens a focus drawer that serves as a single location to gather information about the case and its related records, review past interactions and progress, communicate with the customer, and process the case to its completion.
 You can view key details related to the next or previous case record in the list view by clicking the up or down arrow to the left of the drawer.
 To close the drawer, click the "x" icon at the top left of the drawer or press your Escape (esc) key.
-While the prioritized list view refreshes automatically every five minutes, the Case focus drawer does not.
+While the prioritized list view is refreshed automatically every five minutes or after the focus drawer is closed, the Cases focus drawer does not.
 Switch between cases or close and reopen the drawer to see the latest information.

-Note: Admin users with a Sugar Serve license type and a regular Serve user assigned to the "Service Console" and "Cases Focus Dashboard" dashboards have the ability to change the layout and the configuration of dashlets.
+Note: Admin users with a Sugar Serve or Enterprise license type and a regular Serve or Enterprise user assigned to the "Service Console" and "Cases Focus Dashboard" dashboards have the ability to change the layout and the configuration of dashlets.
 For more information about editing dashlets, refer to the Dashboards and Dashlets documentation or the documentation for each of these specific dashlets linked in the sections below.